filecoin-project/lotus-docs/content/en/storage-providers/setup/initialize.md

 - All the [prerequisite steps]({{< relref "../../../storage-providers/setup/prerequisites/">}}) have been completed.
 - Wallets have been created for the owner and worker address, and the _worker address_ has funds so that the storage provider can be initialized.
-- The following environment variables have been defined and will be available for all ´lotus-miner` instances:
+- The following environment variables have been defined and will be available for all `lotus-miner` instances:

   ```plaintext
   export LOTUS_MINER_PATH=/path/to/miner/config/storage